Table of Contents

-Well, these are the dream we all often live with; however, fear to execute.
-So, if you are also one of those wanderlust souls who wish to conquer Mount Everest by Everest Base Camp Trek, this article is going to help you.
+These are the dreams we all often live with; however, we fear executing.
+So, if you are also one of those wanderlust souls who wish to conquer Mount Everest by Everest Base Camp Trek, this article will help you.

 Thousands of adventure lovers from around the globe have already made this journey to the base of the world’s tallest mountain.
 The impactful spiritual power of Everest draws trekkers to its proximity.
 And now it’s your turn.

-Read through this article to the end and get to know everything about the Mt.
+Read this article to the end and learn about the Mt.
 Everest Base Camp trek.

-Well, do not expect getting above 5,000 meters and standing before the Majestic Himalayas to be an easy tour.
-Technically, Everest Base Camp is a moderately hard hike.
-It is easier than many other base camp treks of Nepal including Manaslu, Makalu, and Kanchenjunga.
-There’s no need for any mountaineering skills and thus be completed by any trekkers with no experience in high-altitude trekking.
+Do not expect getting above 5,000 meters and standing before the Majestic Himalayas to be a leisurely tour.
+Technically, Everest Base Camp is a moderately strenuous hike.
+It is easier than many other base camp treks of Nepal, including Manaslu, Makalu, and Kanchenjunga.
+There’s no need for any mountaineering skills and thus be completed by trekkers without high-altitude trekking experience.
 Whether it’s your first time heading to the mountains or let it be just one of your unlimited endeavors, the EBC trek fits all.

-Here are some Everest Base Camp trek difficulties one encounters during the trek and ways to solve them.
+Here are some Everest Base Camp trek difficulties one encounter and ways to solve them.

-Mount Everest Base camp trek is about 130kms and you need to complete this distance in 10 days.
-This means one shall cover 10 to 15kms each day.
-Although walking mere km in a day is not a big deal, hiking on steep and rough it can be demanding.
-Especially, when you carry a heavy bag and walk beyond 4,000meters, even taking a few steps can be hard.
+Mount Everest Base camp trek is about 130 km, and you must complete this distance in 10 days.
+This means one shall cover 10 to 15 km each day.
+Although walking a mere km in a day is not a big deal, hiking on steep and rough terrain can be demanding.
+Especially when you carry a heavy bag and walk beyond 4,000 meters, even taking a few steps can be challenging.

-So, if you ask “Is Everest Base Camp trek difficult”, the answer is yes, it is difficult, but not impossible.
-All you need is the right guidance and preparation.
+So, if you ask, “Is Everest Base Camp trek difficult,” the answer is yes, it is difficult, but not impossible.
+All you need is the proper guidance and preparation.
 One must prepare for the Mt.
-Everest Base Camp trek with cardio exercises before the trek.
-3-4 months prior to the trek, if you start some light running, jogging, cycling, swimming, and squats, you will find this trek to be an easy victory.
+Everest Base Camp trek with cardio exercises before there.
+3-4 months before there, you will find this trek an easy victory if you start light running, jogging, cycling, swimming, and squats.

-Here’s the short Everest Base Camp Trek Itinerary and the distance you must cover each day.
+Here’s the short Everest Base Camp Trek Itinerary and the distance you must cover daily.

 - Day 1: Fly to Lukla and hike to Phakding – 9 km (4 hours)